-By not reporting contact with the teenager, 57-year-old Bradley Paul Eddy failed to comply with his reporting conditions under the Child Protection (Offenders Registration) Act.
+By not reporting contact with the teenager, the man failed to comply with his reporting conditions under the Child Protection (Offenders Registration) Act.

-In 1991, Eddy, was jailed for 15 years, with another five years on parole, the murder of a 17-year-old girl.
+In 1991, the man was jailed for 15 years, with another five years on parole, the murder of a 17-year-old girl.

-The teenager’s decomposed body was found in a bathtub filled with water in a house in the Sydney suburb of Narwee.
+The teenager’s decomposed body was found in a bathtub in a house in a Sydney suburb.

-The Crown alleged Eddy forced the girl at knifepoint to have sex with him before strangling her.
+The Crown alleged the man forced the girl at knifepoint to have sex with him before strangling her.

 The sentencing judge called the crime a brutal murder.

-Police facts tendered to Wagga Local Court on Wednesday said part of Eddy’s reporting obligations was to provide all details of any contact with a child should they befriend him and details relating to any social media profiles.
+Police facts tendered to Wagga Local Court on Wednesday said part of the man’s reporting obligations were to provide all details of any contact with a child should they befriend him and details relating to any social media profiles.

-The facts said a 15-year-old girl had made contact with Eddy which he did not report to police, and he had a Facebook profile.
+The facts said a 15-year-old girl had made contact with the man, which he did not report to police, and he had a Facebook profile.

-Eddy’s solicitor, David Barron, told magistrate Michael Crompton his client had not sought the contact and it involved only the girl asking Eddy for cigarettes on a couple of occasions.
+The man’s solicitor, David Barron, told magistrate Michael Crompton his client had not sought the contact and it involved only the girl asking him for cigarettes on a couple of occasions.

 “There is no relationship between them, he spoke to her a couple of times,” Mr Barron said.

-Mr Barron said Eddy moved to Wagga about three years ago, was employed and was considered a reliable and hard-working employee.
+Mr Barron said the man moved to Wagga about three years ago, was employed and was considered a reliable and hard-working employee.